AminAliari/aminaliari.github.io/content/posts/path-tracing.md

 ---

 # Conclusion
 To wrap this up, let's look at an issue I encountered while implementing the path tracer.
-Yeah, it was the good old `NaN` attacking the poor pixels. 😔
+Yeah, it was the good old `NaN` attacking the poor pixels.😔
-You know, we never start with shiny pixels...
+You know, we never start with shiny pixels...Anyways, the culprit was normalizing some zero vectors.
+So, always be careful with that because division by zero is right around the corner!

 {{< figure align=center src="/images/path-tracing/oops.gif" title="" >}}